 - Filter: At the top of the Outliner, type a term to filter what entities appear in the Outliner.
 In the following figure, you see the Outliner is filtered to show only entities that contain the word Floor.

-The Outliner uses icons and text to identify a group or componentgroup, component, or section plane, as well as its status (open, locked, or hidden).
-The following table shows how the icon and text change as the group or component’s status changes.
+The Outliner uses icons and text to identify an object or section plane, as well as its status (open, locked, or hidden).
+The following table shows how the icon and text change as the object's status changes.

 Restructuring a model's hierarchy

-If a model’s group and component hierarchy needs to be adjusted, you can click and drag an item to a new position in the Outliner.
+If a model's object hierarchy needs to be adjusted, you can click and drag an item to a new position in the Outliner.